NREL/fpeam/README.md

 ### MySQL Setup

 When installing MySQL for the first time, users will need to create a username and password for accessing the local database.
-This username and password will need to be used by FPEAM to read from the MOVES default database and write results from MOVES; users should make note of the username and password for later use, or set them to `root` / `root` to use the default FPEAM values.
+FPEAM will use this username and password to read from the MOVES default database and write results from MOVES; users should make note of the username and password for later use, or set them to `root` / `root` to use the default FPEAM values.

 MySQL may also require the [Microsoft Visual C++ 2015 Redistributable](https://www.microsoft.com/en-us/download/details.aspx?id=52685) which can be downloaded and installed at the link.